Patient Monitor Accessory Replacement Schedule: When to Change Each Accessory

 Step 4: Integrate with PM Schedule

 Tag accessory replacement dates in your CMMS alongside monitor PM dates.
 Set 30-day advance alerts for upcoming replacements.
+Coordinate with your Biomed team to include accessory inspection in their routine PM workflow.

 Step 5: Track and Optimize

-🛡️$5M Product Liability Insurance — 12-month standard warranty.
+Risk Protection $5M product liability insurance, extendable to distributors.
+12-month standard warranty.
 Free replacement for manufacturing defects.

 Printable Quick-Reference Checklist